Sun Chunlan: United Front Work Department

 After the investigation and dismissal of former Hu Jintao aide Ling Jihua as head of the United Front Work Department, Sun was named as head of the department on December 31, 2014.
 Sun was the first United Front chief to hold a concurrent Politburo seat since Ding Guangen.
 Her post in Tianjin was succeeded on an interim basis by Mayor Huang Xingguo.
-Since Sun ascended to the United Front chief position, Xi Jinping has taken on a new datongzhan (大统战) strategy for United Front work, expanding the scope of the United Front Work Department.
-In 2015, Wang Zhengwei, Vice-Chairman of the Chinese People's Political Consultative Conference, was named deputy head of the department, assisting Sun, creating a unique situation where two of the top leaders of the United Front were held by "deputy national leader" ranked figures.
+In 2015, Wang Zhengwei, Vice-chairman of the Chinese People's Political Consultative Conference, was named deputy head of the department, assisting Sun, creating a unique situation where two of the top leaders of the United Front were held by "deputy national leader" ranked figures.

 Sun is a member of the 19th Politburo of the Chinese Communist Party.
 She was also an alternate of the 15th and 16th Central Committees of the Chinese Communist Party, and a full member of the 17th, 18th and 19th Central Committees.